alkhatib99/Movies-Library/README.md

 - add handler using post method '/add' then insert body data to the relation.
 - add handler to get the rows '/favMovie'.
 - last thing edit the errorhandler to catch all server errors.

+### In Task 14

+- Create endpoint for delete movie './delete/id'.
+- Create endpoint for update movie './update/id'.
+- Create endpoint for find one movie './getMovie/id'.
+- Draw a CRUD diagram for sql queries.

 ....Will continue.